$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 # Fetch all registered models models = client.models.list() -

-Verify that the list of registered models includes your Llama model and an embedding model.
-Here is an example of a list of registered models:
+Verify that the list includes your Llama model and an embedding model.
+For example:

 [Model(identifier='llama-32-3b-instruct', metadata={}, api_model_type='llm', provider_id='vllm-inference', provider_resource_id='llama-32-3b-instruct', type='model', model_type='llm'), Model(identifier='ibm-granite/granite-embedding-125m-english', metadata={'embedding_dimension': 768.0}, api_model_type='embedding', provider_id='sentence-transformers', provider_resource_id='ibm-granite/granite-embedding-125m-english', type='model', model_type='embedding')] -